Skip to main content

 string

-The vault config used to store the HEC token
+ID of the Vault service configuration used to store the HEC authentication token

 string